 IBS and Depression

-Irritable bowel syndrome is a functional gastrointestinal disorder.
+Irritable bowel syndrome, also sometimes called 'spastic colon', is a functional gastrointestinal disorder.
 It is a ‘functional’ disorder as it presents no physical abnormalities observable in the GI tract though causes physical symptoms.
 IBS patients typically experience bloating, abdominal pain, cramping, and either constipation or diarrhea.
 IBS is common, affecting 1 in 7 individuals globally.(1)

 Depression is a psychiatric disorder of low mood and persistent negative feelings, and severely impacts quality of life.
 There are several forms of depression as defined by the Diagnostic and Statistical Manual for Mental Disorders (DSM-5), including postnatal depression, bipolar disorder and seasonal affective disorder.(2) Depression affects 10% of the population in the United States, and the psychological factors in depression are believed to interact with IBS.(3)

 Irritable bowel syndrome causes symptoms experienced in the GI tract associated with lower motility (speed of transit of food through the GI tract), such as abdominal pain, whereas depression is a psychiatric disorder with mental health impacts such as negative thoughts and low mood.
 However, both conditions cause fatigue.

 - Bloating and gas

 - Abdominal pain